bitwiseworks/python-os2/Doc/library/stdtypes.rst

 Dictionary view objects
 -----------------------

-The objects returned by :meth:`dict.viewkeys`, :meth:`dict.viewvalues` and :meth:`dict.viewitems` are *view objects*.
+The objects returned by :meth:`dict.keys`, :meth:`dict.values` and :meth:`dict.items` are *view objects*.
 They provide a dynamic view on the dictionary's entries, which means that when the dictionary changes, the view reflects these changes.